18F/state-faq/pages/agile-development.md

 ---

-### We have heard several risks to the waterfall approach.
-What are the risks to agile approach?

-How do we deal with so many vendors?
+### How do we deal with so many vendors?
 What if they use different languages and we don’t have staff familiar with those.

 You would ensure that the vendors: